Breadboard Basics: Everything beginner must know (2025)

 Now, we can say a breadboard is a solderless circuit making and testing device.
 Maybe if you are a newbie this concept may not be that easy to digest but you will get to know it once you do more projects and grasp more knowledge about electronics.

-Just for information, there are many manufactures out there making different models.
+Just for information, there are many manufactures out there making different types of breadboard.
 So some breadboards may look different in size, color, or shape.
 But don’t worry they do the same job and are exactly alike when it’s coming to circuit prototyping.

 The upper and below two rows of the breadboard are the power portions, called the power rail.
 Input power sources are attached to it and then distributed across the board by other external wires.

-The two rows of power rail are connected short horizontal and are open in vertical to the other adjacent row.
 Conventionally, the upper row is used for negative potential and the lower row is used for positive potential.
 It is a convention, you are free to do whatever the way you like it.
+But please be careful as powering mistakes can burn your circuit and you can harm yourself too.

 If you connect a 5V to portion 1, then after the red line (see the above picture) in portion 2 there is no voltage at all.
 You can connect any voltage source to it, or you can copy the portion 1 into 2 if that is what your circuits demand.